Skip to main content

 Accordion

-Designed as introductory survey course in computer science, this semester class explores the basic design of a modern computer, the respective roles of hardware and software in computing system, and emphasized the students’ development of the computational thinking skills and techniques used by computer scientists.
+Designed as an introductory survey course in computer science, this semester class explores the basic design of a modern computer, the respective roles of hardware and software in a computing system, and emphasizes the students’ development of the computational thinking skills and techniques used by computer scientists.
+Students explore concepts of algorithms and computational thinking through a variety of platforms and languages like SCRATCH and Python, with additional attention given to topics such as game design, big data, cyber security, and real-world software development practices and lessons.
+Through a sequence of increasingly more challenging assignments, students gain an appreciation for the complexity of software and develop skills in recognizing patterns among different kinds of problems.

-This course is both for potential computer science majors and a foundational course for students planning to study in other technical fields such as engineering, physics, chemistry, geology, and biology.
-The course emphasizes object-oriented program design and implantation using the Java programming language, procedural abstraction, and in-depth study of algorithms, data structures, and data abstractions.
-The course explores issues of real-world software development practices, as well as the social, ethical, and legal issues of computing systems.
+AP Computer Science is both a course for potential computer science majors and a foundation course for students planning to study in other technical fields such as engineering, physics, chemistry, geology, and biology.
+The course emphasizes object-oriented program design and implementation using the Java programming language, procedural abstraction, and in-depth study of algorithms, data structures, and data abstractions.
+The course explores issues of real-world software development practices as well as the social, ethical and legal issues of computing systems.
 Instruction includes preparation for the AP Computer Science A exam, as well as exploration of industry topics such as collaboration on projects of scale and distribution of software.
-Access to, and regulate practice with computing resources outside of the classroom, is expected, as substantial time may be required to complete larger assignments.
+Access to and regular practice with computing resources outside of the classroom is expected, as substantial time may be required to complete many of the larger assignments.

-This course exposes students to the hardware side of digital electronics and computing hardware.
-Students have opportunities for hands-on time to experiment with electrical and electronic components and devices, as well as computer engineering tools such meters, oscilloscopes, power supplies, soldering irons, and small hand tools.
-The course allows students to experiment with basic electrical and electronics circuits, basic digital circuits, microprocessors and microcontrollers, and work on microcontroller-based (Arduino) projects of varying complexity involving sensors, indicators, and actuators.
+The Computer Engineering course exposes students to the hardware side of digital electronics and computing hardware, while providing a number of opportunities to continue with skills developed in CS1.
+Students will have opportunities for hands-on time to experiment with electrical and electronic components and devices, as well as computer engineering tools such meters, oscilloscopes, power supplies, soldering irons, and small hand tools.
+The course will allow students to experiment with basic electrical and electronics circuits, basic digital circuits, robotics and microcontrollers, and work on microcontroller-based (Arduino) projects of varying complexity involving sensors, indicators, and actuators.